LUCIA ET AL. v. SECURITIES AND EXCHANGE COMMISSION

 Ruling and Law: According to Lucia, the SEC ALJ is an “Officer of the United States” and thus subject to the Appointments Clause, which states that only the President, “Courts of Law,” or “Heads of Departments” can appoint “Officers.”
 In Lucia, SEC staff members appointed ALJs; therefore, Judge Elliot lacked constitutional authority to do his job.
 Lucia wins.

 —Read the Appointments Clause here

 Remedy: The Supreme Court decided the remedy should be a new hearing before a properly appointed ALJ, and the ALJ cannot be the ALJ who decided the case.
 Notably, this is relevant to SSA Appeals Councils’ remanded cases.
 Under Lucia, SSA ALJs are officers and on remand a different ALJ needs to hold a hearing and/or make a decision on-the-record.

-Executive Order: Following Lucia, on July 10, 2018, President Trump issued an Executive Order removing new SSA ALJs from the competitive service.
-Attorneys seeking an ALJ position will no longer endure the competitive examination and service selection procedures because ALJs are considered “officer of the United States’ and must be chosen under the Appointments Clause.
+Executive Order: Following Lucia, on July 10, 2018, an Executive Order was issued removing new SSA ALJs from the competitive service.
+Attorneys seeking an ALJ position will no longer endure the competitive examination and service selection procedures because ALJs are considered 'officer of the United States’ and must be chosen under the Appointments Clause.
 This gives Agency heads and the President much more power to select ALJs.

 —Read the Executive Order here